-- To enable or disable all the runners, using NMV: - 1.
-Click Data Management > Runners. - 2.
-In the Common Runners Operations panel, click Enable or Disable. - To enable or disable a specific runner, using NMV: - 1.
-Click Data Management > Runners. - 2.
+- 2. In the Common Runners Operations panel, click Enable or Disable. - To enable or disable a specific runner, using NMV: - Click Data Management > Runners. - 2.
 In the Runners list, click the appropriate runner. - 3.
 Click the Status dropdown list, select enabled or disabled. - 4.
 Click Save. - To enable or disable all instances of a specific category of a runner, using NMC: - ◆ Type: